Introduction

 What Improvement Timelines Look Like

-Mineral repletion may improve stability within weeks.
+- Mineral repletion: may improve stability within weeks

-Seizure management is long-term and cumulative.
+- Overall: seizure management is long-term and cumulative

 Frequently Asked Questions